The mathematics of Septoku

 When analyzing Septoku, I noticed that some Septoku solutions have the property that the solution can be extended off the board, while holding to a natural extension of the rules.
-We can extend two opposite edges of the board to create a 49-cell \textbf{rhombus board} in Figure~\ref{fig10}.
+We can extend two opposite edges of the board to create a 49-cell \textbf{rhombus} Septoku board in Figure~\ref{fig10}.

-The rhombus (or diamond if rotated $60^\circ$ counter-clockwise) board has two sets of rows which all have 7 cells, and another set of rows which have 2 to 7 cells.
-There are also now 9 circular regions.
-Only two of the six Septoku solutions can be extended to this board \textit{except} for $U6$ and $I5$, and of the six solutions in Figure~\ref{fig5} only two do not involve $U6$ or $I5$, therefore there are only \textbf{two} valid rhombus Septoku boards, a fact verified by an IP model.
-The two possible valid rhombus Septoku boards are shown in Figure~\ref{fig10}.
-In addition, the rhombus pattern can be repeated periodically to infinity.
+The rhombus (or diamond) board has two sets of rows which all have 7 cells, and another set of rows which have 2 to 7 cells.
+On this board, every symbol must appear exactly seven times.
+All the Figure~\ref{fig4} patterns can be extended to this board \textit{except} for $U6$ and $I5$, and of the six solutions in Figure~\ref{fig5} only two do not involve $U6$ or $I5$, therefore there are only \textbf{two} valid rhombus Septoku boards (Figure~\ref{fig10}).

 The ``all equilateral" solution in Figure~\ref{fig10} has additional symmetries in that \textit{every circle} contains all seven numbers.
 Extended periodically, this solution shows that \textit{any} Septoku board, no matter how large or how the circles are arranged, has at least one valid board.

 If we interpret each number as a color, the ``all equilateral" solution gives a 7-coloring of the plane which is well-known to graph theorists.
 If the diameter of each hexagon is just under one, this coloring has the remarkable property that any two points in the plane a distance exactly one apart have different colors.
 This coloring provides an upper bound for the so-called Hadwiger-Nelson problem, which asks for the minimum number of colors for which such a coloring of the plane is possible.
 As shown in 1961, the minimum number of colors required lies between 4 and 7 (inclusive) \cite{GardnerWL, Ogilvy}.
 In 2018, the lower bound was increased to 5 \cite{deGrey, Exoo}, but the Hadwiger-Nelson problem remains a significant unsolved problem in combinatorial geometry \cite{TOPP}.